geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/index.rst

 	<ColorMapEntry color="#732600" quantity="9888" opacity="1.0" label="<-70 mm"/>

-The producer for the raster legend will make use of this elements in order to build the legend, with this i, notice that:
+The producer for the raster legend will make use of this elements in order to build the legend, with this in mind, notice that:

     - the width of the Color element is driven by the requested width for the GetLegendGraphic request
     - the width and height of label and rules is computed accordingly to the used Font and Font size for the prepared text (**no new line management for the moment**)